Buy now, pay later. . . not that long ago the only ways to do that required a credit card or setting up layaway. Not anymore.

 - Rooms To Go

 Sezzle is a split-it-into-four-payments service that has a network of online partner retailers including Target and GameStop.
-You can either shop via their app or check out using Sezzle during the checkout process at one of the retailers’ websites.
+You can either shop Sezzle stores via the app or check out using Sezzle during the checkout process at one of the retailers’ websites.

 No credit check is required, and you get an instant decision when you apply for Four.
 Set up your payment method and they’ll automatically withdraw your payment every two weeks: from your credit card, debit card, Google Pay, or Apple Pay.